Beginnings of Impressionism

 The Term "Impressionism"

-The movement gained its name after the hostile French critic Louis Leroy, reviewing the first major Impressionist exhibition of 1874, seized on the title of Claude Monet's painting Impression, Sunrise (1873), and accused the group of painting nothing but impressions.
-The Impressionists embraced the moniker, though they also referred to themselves as the "Independents," referring to the subversive principles of the Société des Artistes Indépendants and the group's efforts to detach itself from academic artistic conventions.
-Although the styles practiced by the Impressionists varied considerably (and in fact not all of the artists would accept Leroy's title), they were bound together by a common interest in the representation of visual perception, based in fleeting optical impressions, and the focus on ephemeral moments of modern life.
+The movement gained its name after the French critic Louis Leroy, whose hostile review of the first major Impressionist exhibition of 1874, seized on the title of Claude Monet's painting Impression, Sunrise (1873).
+Leroy accused the group of painting nothing but impressions.
+The Impressionists embraced the moniker, though in later decades they also referred to themselves as the "Independents," referring to the subversive principles of the Société des Artistes Indépendants, formed in 1884 by Impressionist painters who wanted to detach themselves from academic artistic conventions.
+Although the styles practiced by the Impressionists varied considerably (and in fact not all of the artists would accept Leroy's title) they were bound together by a common interest in the representation of visual perception, based in fleeting optical impressions, and the focus on ephemeral moments of modern life.

 Impressionism: Concepts, Styles, and Trends

 Claude Monet is perhaps the most celebrated of the Impressionists.
 He was renowned for his mastery of natural light and painted at many different times of day in an attempt to capture changing conditions.
-He tended to paint simple impressions or subtle hints of his subjects, using very soft brushstrokes and unmixed colors to create a natural vibrating effect, as if nature itself were alive on the canvas.
-He did not wait for paint to dry before applying successive layers; this "wet on wet" technique produced softer edges and blurred boundaries that merely suggested a three-dimensional plane, rather than depicting it realistically.
+He tended to create spontaneous impressions of his subjects, using very soft brushstrokes and unmixed colors to generate a subtle sense of vibration, as if nature itself were alive on the canvas.
+He did not wait for paint to dry before applying successive layers; this "wet on wet" technique produced softer edges and blurred boundaries that suggested three-dimensional planes rather than depicting them realistically.

 Monet's technique of painting outdoors, known as plein air painting, was practiced widely among the Impressionists.
-Inherited from the landscape painters of the Barbizon School, this approach led to innovations in the representation of sunlight and the passage of time, which were two central motifs of Impressionist painting.
-While Monet is largely associated with the tradition of plein air, Berthe Morisot, Camille Pissarro, John Singer Sargent, and Alfred Sisley, and others, also painted outside in order to create their lucid portrayals of the transience of the natural world.
+Inherited from the landscape painters of the Barbizon School, this approach led to innovations in the representation of sunlight and the passage of time, two central motifs of Impressionist painting.
+While Monet is seen as most central to the tradition of plein air painting, Berthe Morisot, Camille Pissarro, John Singer Sargent, Alfred Sisley and many others also painted outside, lucidly portraying the transience of the natural world.

-Similarly, other artists such as Pierre-Auguste Renoir, Berthe Morisot, and Mary Cassatt focused on the figure and the internal psychology of the individual.
-Renoir, known for his use of vibrant, saturated colors, depicted the daily activities of individuals from his neighborhood of Montmartre, and, in particular, portrayed the social pastimes of Parisian society.
-While Renoir, like Morisot and Cassatt, also painted outdoors, he emphasized the emotional attributes of his subjects rather than the atmospheric conditions of the scene, using light and loose brushwork to highlight the human form.
+Other artists, such as Pierre-Auguste Renoir, Berthe Morisot, and Mary Cassatt, also focused on the human form, and on the psychology of the individual sitter or protagonist.
+Renoir, known for his vibrant, saturated colors, depicted the daily activities of characters from his neighborhood of Montmartre, in particular the social pastimes of Parisian society.
+While Renoir, like Morisot and Cassatt, also painted outdoors, he emphasized the physiognomy and emotional qualities of his subjects rather than the atmospheric conditions of the scene, using light and loose brushwork to highlight the human form.

 The Women of Impressionism

-Whereas the male Impressionists painted figures mainly within the public context of the city, Morisot focused on the female figure and the private lives of women in late-19th-century society.
-The first woman to exhibit with the Impressionists, she created rich compositions that highlighted the internal, highly personal sphere of feminine society, often emphasizing the maternal bond between mother and child in paintings such as The Cradle (1872).
-Together with Mary Cassatt, Eva Gonzales, and Marie Bracquemond, she was considered one of the four central female figures of the movement.
+Whereas the male Impressionists painted figures mainly within the public setting of the city, Berthe Morisot concentrated on the private lives of women in late-19th-century society.
+The first woman to exhibit with the Impressionists, she created rich compositions that highlight the domestic, highly personal sphere of feminine society, often emphasizing the maternal bond between mother and child, as in The Cradle (1872).
+Together with Mary Cassatt, Eva Gonzalès, and Marie Bracquemond, she is considered one of the four central female figures of the Impressionist movement.

-Cassatt, an American painter who moved to Paris in 1866 and began exhibiting with the Impressionists in 1879, depicted the private sphere of the home, but also represented the woman in the public spaces of the newly modernized city, as in her painting At the Opera (1879).
-Her work features a number of innovations, including the reduction of three-dimensional space and the application of bright, even garish colors in her paintings, both of which heralded later developments in modern art.
+Cassatt was an American painter who moved to Paris in 1866 and began exhibiting with the Impressionists in 1879.
+She depicted the private sphere of the home but also represented woman in the public spaces of the newly modernized city, as in her masterwork At the Opera (1879).
+Her paintings feature a number of innovations, including the flattening of three-dimensional space and the application of bright, even garish colors in her paintings, both of which heralded later developments in modern art.

-Since the movement was deeply embedded within Parisian society, Impressionism was also greatly influenced by Baron Georges-Eugène Haussmann's renovation of the city in the 1860s.
-Haussmann's urban project, also referred to as "Haussmannization," sought to modernize the city and largely centered in the construction of wide boulevards, which became the literal hub of public social activity.
-This reconstruction of the city also led to the rise of the flaneur: an idler or lounger who roamed the public spaces of the city in order observe, yet remaining detached from the crowd.
+Since the movement was deeply embedded within Parisian society, Impressionism was greatly influenced by Baron Georges-Eugène Haussmann's renovation of the city in the 1860s.
+The urban project, also referred to as "Haussmannization," sought to modernize the city and largely centered in the construction of wide boulevards which became hubs of public social activity.
+This reconstruction of the city also led to the rise of the idea of the flaneur: the idler or lounger who roams the public spaces of the city, observing life while remaining detached from the crowd.
 In many Impressionist paintings, the detachment of the flaneur is closely associated with modernity and the estrangement of the individual within the metropolis.

 These themes of urbanity are depicted in the work of Gustave Caillebotte, a later proponent of the Impressionist movement, who focused on panoramic views of the city and the psychology of its citizens.
-Although more realistic in style than other Impressionists, Caillebotte's images such as Paris, Rainy Day (1877) depict the artist's reaction to the changing nature of modern society, showing a flaneur in his characteristic black coat and top hat, strolling through the open space of the boulevard while gazing at passersby.
-Other Impressionists depicted the fleeting impressions and movements of the metropolis in cityscapes such as Monet's Boulevard des Capucines (1873) and Pissarro's The Boulevard Montmarte, Afternoon (1897).
+Although more realistic in style than other Impressionists, Caillebotte's images, such as Paris, Rainy Day (1877), express the artist's reaction to the changing nature of society, showing a flaneur in his characteristic black coat and top hat strolling through the open space of the boulevard while gazing at passersby.
+Other Impressionists depicted the fleeting qualities of movement and light within the metropolis, as in Monet's Boulevard des Capucines (1873) and Pissarro's The Boulevard Montmarte, Afternoon (1897).
 Similarly, these works emphasize the geometrical arrangement of public space through the careful delineation of buildings, trees, and streets.
-By applying crude brushstrokes and impressionistic streaks of color, they evoke the rapid tempo of modern life as a central facet of late-19th-century urban society.
+By applying crude brushstrokes and impressionistic streaks of color, the Impressionists evoked the rapid tempo of modern life as a central facet of late-19th-century urban society.

 Later Developments - After Impressionism

 Although the Impressionists proved to be a diverse group, they came together regularly to discuss their work and exhibit.
 The group collaborated on eight exhibitions between 1874 and 1886, but throughout this period they were slowly unravelling as a collective.
-Many felt they had mastered the early, experimental styles that had won them attention and wanted to move on to explore other avenues.
+Many felt they had mastered the early, experimental styles that had won them attention, and wanted to move on to explore other avenues of creativity.
 Others, anxious about the continued commercial failure of their work, changed course stylistically in the hopes of attracting better sales or patronage.

 The Triumph of Impressionism

-The ultimate acceptance and glory of the Impressionist movement is largely the achievement of Paul Durand-Ruel, a French art dealer who lived in London.
+The ultimate acceptance of the Impressionist movement is largely the achievement of Paul Durand-Ruel, a French art dealer who lived in London.
 Monet met Durand-Ruel in 1871 and the gallerist purchased Impressionist works and exhibited them in London for many years.
-Sales were meager, but starting in the late 1880s, he started showing Impressionsist works in the United States with growing success.
-In the next few years, having exhibited in New York, Philadelphia, and Chicago Durand-Ruel was able to entice an audience of American buyers who bought more Impressionist works than were ever sold in France.
-Prices for Impressionst works skyrocketed (as much as 10 times), to the point that Monet became a millionaire.
-Moreover, Impressionism almost became academic, so much so that a whole group of American painters descended on Monet's residence in Giverny to learn from the leader of the group.
+Sales were meager, but starting in the late 1880s, he started showing Impressionist works in the United States, with growing success.
+In the next few years, having exhibited in New York, Philadelphia, and Chicago, Durand-Ruel was able to entice an audience of American buyers who bought more Impressionist works than were ever sold in France.
+Prices for Impressionist works skyrocketed, to the point that Monet became a millionaire.
+Moreover, Impressionism came close to becoming an academic orthodoxy, so much so that a whole group of American painters descended on Monet's residence in Giverny to learn from the leader of the group.

 Meanwhile, the lessons of the style were taken up by a new generation.
 If Manet bridged the gap between Realism and Impressionism, then Paul Cézanne was the artist who bridged the gap between Impressionism and Post-Impressionism.
-Cézanne learned much from Impressionist technique, but he evolved a more deliberate style of paint handling, and, toward the end of his life, a closer attention to the structure of the forms that his broad, repetitive brushstrokes depicted.
-As he once put it, he wished to "redo [Nicolas] Poussin after nature and make Impressionism something solid and durable like the Old Masters."
+Cézanne learned much from Impressionist technique, but he evolved a more deliberative style of paint handling, and, toward the end of his life, paid closer attention to the structure of the forms that his broad, repetitive brushstrokes depicted.
+As he once put it, he wished to "redo Poussin after nature and make Impressionism something solid and durable like the Old Masters."
 Cézanne wished to break down objects into their basic geometric constituents and depict their essential building blocks.
-This experiment would ultimately prove highly influential for the development of Cubism by Pablo Picasso and Georges Braque.
+These experiments would ultimately prove highly influential for the development of Cubism by Pablo Picasso and Georges Braque.

 Even after the demise of the Post-Impressionist schools, many artists continued to look to Impressionism.
 For example, although the movement is not generally considered to have had a powerful impact on Abstract Expressionism, one can trace important similarities in its artists' works.
 Philip Guston was once described as a latter-day "American Impressionist," and the surface qualities, suggestions of light, and "all-over" treatment of form in Jackson Pollock's work, all point to the work of Claude Monet.